Unlock your potential in AI Leadership with Anjelika Votintseva

 What makes your approach different?

 Many AI initiatives start with technology.
-My approach starts with leadership work and decision reality.
+My approach starts with leadership work and decision reality check.
 I focus on what leaders actually need to decide, how information moves, where errors and distortions appear, and where AI can add value without weakening accountability.
 This creates a stronger bridge between strategy, leadership, risk, and practical AI adoption.